 Too much cold, dry, raw food is not suitable for those with vata dominance or vata imbalances.
 Instead, choose warm, cooked food that is easier to digest.
 Whole grain porridges (quinoa, oats, rice, millet) and stewed apples are a much better choice than cold smoothies for breakfast.
 Vegetable soups, stews, stir-fries and curries with rice are great for lunch or dinner.
 This is not to say you can never have smoothies or salads.
 Ayurveda is about balance.
 Add warming spices such as cinnamon, nutmeg and ginger to smoothies and avoid frozen fruit.
 Instead, use fresh fruit or refrigerated fruit.
 Make salad a side dish instead of a main dish and consider topping them with warm grains and vegetables.

-In addition, don’t eat too fast or while doing other tasks.
+In addition, don’t eat too fast or while doing other tasks when practicing Ayurveda for gas and bloating.
 Sit to eat in a calm, settled environment, eat slowly and thoroughly chew your food to ensure proper digestion and assimilation of your meal.
 Avoid drinking cold liquids with your meals and having too much liquid right before, during and right after your meals.

 Sip on some CCF tea: Steep 1/2 tsp each of whole cumin seeds, whole coriander seeds and whole fennel seeds in boiling water in a 40oz thermos.
 Let steep for at least 15 minutes.
 Sip on this tea every half hour throughout the day until about 6pm.